 Why Omnichannel is the Future of Commerce

-As consumers heading into 2020, we are empowered by seemingly endless opportunities to make our lives more convenient.
+As consumers in 2021, we are empowered by seemingly endless opportunities to make our lives more convenient.
 From ordering food delivery on an app at midnight, to being able to call an Uber at virtually any curbside in the world… our lives are enveloped in layers of convenience from all of our favorite companies.

 This brings up an important question: what happened behind the scenes to facilitate all of these unique brand experiences?
 What was the driving commercial force behind brands needing to create so many user touchpoints?